How Much Hair Do Cats Shed?

 A small apartment is generally less suitable for a cat than a place with a garden.
 Cats thrive when there is plenty of space.
 Indoor cats tend to be irritable, unpredictable, and prone to weight-gain.
+You can give an indoor cat the experience of outside with an outdoor cat enclosure.
 There are, however, some breeds that thrive on the indoor life - see the Indoor and Outdoor Cats sections of this guide.

 Will a Cat Solve my Mouse Problem?

 The traditional purpose of a household cat is to catch mice and rats.
 If you have rodents living in your buildings – and it’s a commoner fact than most people like to admit – a cat will usually hunt the small furry things, and will generally act as a deterrent.
 If the mice are not too well established, the very presence of a cat might persuade them to relocate.

 Having said that, some cats are better mousers than others.
 The old folk tales about royal households paying thousands for good mousers, or 14th century London Mayor Dick Whittington making his fortune on the back of his cat’s mousing skills, are all based on the fact that some cats are natural born mousers.
 And some are not!
 The over-fussed Persian who spends all day on her soft cushion is not going to be as efficient in the battle against rodents as the lean, mean rescue cat who learnt her skills in the school of hard knocks.